authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     From: sender@sub.example.com
     Authentication-Results: bimi=pass header.d=example.com header.selector=default;

-Subdomain and orgznizational domain shave no record for selector, but organization domain has a default
+Subdomain and orgznizational domain have no record for selector, but organization domain has a default
 ---------------

     From: sender@sub.example.com